CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

         path: /app/welcome.json
 ```

-Please refer to the [Templates page](../../quantum-engine/templates/) for a more in-depth explanation of each of the fields in the above resource template.
+Please refer to the [templates page](../../quantum-engine/templates/) for a more in-depth explanation of each of the fields in the above resource template.

 **7. Push Your Resource**